 Like many, Ria faced adversity in life.
 Raised on an isolated farm in Alabama, she was sexually abused by her father from age 12 - 19.
 Desperate to escape, she left home at 19 without a job, a car, or even a high school diploma.
 Ria learned to be resilient, and not just survive, but thrive.
-She worked her way through school, an MBA, and a successful career in the corporate world of administrative healthcare.
+Ria works with women who want to increase their influence, develop their leadership, and maximize their results.